School Workshop: A Pocketful of Eden (EYFS and year 1)

-Home to the world's largest rainforest in captivity, and with over 20 acres of outdoor gardens, the Eden Project is a fantastic place to learn, for pupils from Foundation stage right up to A level.
+Home to one of the world's largest rainforests in captivity, and with over 20 acres of outdoor gardens, the Eden Project is a fantastic place to learn, for pupils from Foundation stage right up to A level.

 Find out how your school can visit, either on an independent, teacher-led trip, or a fully facilitated day complete with a curriculum-linked school workshop.